History of Bogotá: Bogotá, Special District and Capital District

 In 1954 municipalities of Usme, Bosa, Fontibón, Engativá, Suba and Usaquén were annexed by Bogotá and the Special District of Bogotá was created projected towards future growth, and the new city administration was organized.
-In 1991, under a new Constitution, Bogotá became Capital District.
-According to a census held in 1985, the population of the capital had increased to 4,100,000 and by 1993 population reached nearly 6,000.000.
+Under the Colombian Constitution of 1991, Bogotá became the Capital District (Distrito Capital, D.C.).
+According to the 1985 census, the population of the capital had increased to 4.1 million and by 1993, the population reached nearly 6 million.